TheBrownViking20/katacoda-scenarios/test/step2.md

 `python3 lr.py`{{execute}}

-We can see that the performance of our model on all 3 folds is very similar to that on the original 70/30 split shown above, although RMSE for each fold is more than our original model.
-We might be overfitting with the baseline model.
+As seen in the output of the above code, the R^2 score has increased significantly.
+RMSE is now less than half of the original model.
+Hence, due to polynomial features, we have a much better model now.
+Let's take the top 25 features for a more lightweight model.
+We will use F-value based feature selection we learned in the previous scenarios for this.